What is a Sport and Exercise Medicine physician?

 Cleveland Clinic has recently started a Dance Medicine clinic utilizing a multidisciplinary approach to rehabilitation, involving practitioners interested in the care of both amateur and professional dancers.

-Clinic is on the second and fourth Tuesday each month from 4 p.m. to 6 p.m. at the Sports Health Center at 5555 Transportation Blvd, Garfield Heights, OH.
+When: Dance Medicine Clinic is on the second and fourth Tuesday each month from 4 p.m. to 6 p.m.

 Nutrition for Athletes